-Freeman earned a bachelor's degree in 1981, and a master's degree and a doctor of veterinary medicine in 1986, from Cornell University.
-She went on to earn a doctor of philosophy at The Ohio State University in 1989, and subsequently worked as a postdoctoral fellow and research scientist at the University of Rochester, School of Medicine.
+Freeman earned a bachelor's degree in 1981, then a master's degree and a doctor of veterinary medicine in 1986, from Cornell University.
+She went on to earn a doctor of philosophy at The Ohio State University in 1989, and subsequently worked as a postdoctoral fellow and research scientist at the University of Rochester School of Medicine.
 In 2004-05, Freeman was a Fellow of the American Council on Education hosted by the University at Buffalo.

 Freeman's research focused on the role of ion channels in the development of diseases such as gastrointestinal ulcers and ovarian cancer as well as on strategies for encouraging interdisciplinary collaboration.
 Agencies that funded her work included the American Heart Association, the National Institutes of Health and the National Science Foundation.
 Freeman has written more than 50 peer-reviewed publications, invited reviews and book chapters.
 She has presented research findings and discussed effective strategies for engaging trainees in science, technology, engineering, and mathematics (STEM) research at national and international conferences.